mabarroso/PrestaShop-twittercard/README.md

 ##Installing the module
   After install, you must set your twitter account name in the module configuration page.

-  You can test the Twitter cards results at [preview page](https://dev.twitter.com/docs/cards/preview)
+  You can test the Twitter Cards results at [preview page](https://dev.twitter.com/docs/cards/preview)

   You must request you participation in Twitter Cards (this take several days by  approval Twitter Team).
 Fill the [form](https://dev.twitter.com/form/participate-twitter-cards)